Anne Murray (album)

-Anne Murray is a studio album by Canadian country vocalist Anne Murray.
+Anne Murray is the twenty-eighth studio album by Canadian country vocalist Anne Murray.
 It was released by SBK Records on August 6, 1996.
-It was Murray's last album of all original material.
+It was Murray’s last album of all new material (subsequent albums consisted of Christian music, country covers, standards and remakes of old songs).
 The album peaked at number 10 on the RPM Country Albums chart.